telvarost/AnnoyanceFix-StationAPI/README.md

 **If you're looking for skin fixes and inventory fixes:** https://modrinth.com/mod/mojangfix-stationapi-edition

 **This version of the mod now supports multiplayer!**
-- Use GlassConfigAPI version 2.0+ to set up the config.
+- Use GlassConfigAPI version 3.0+ to set up the config.
 - The mod showcase video has also been updated: https://www.youtube.com/watch?v=h-NnpTYiuZc

 The aim of this mod is to fix (major) annoyances or backport useful features that do not affect gameplay.
 List of fixes:

 - Shovels are also effective against: soul sand
 - Pickaxes are also effective against: furnaces, cobblestone stairs, bricks, redstone ore, iron doors, rails, dispensers, stone pressure plates, and monster spawners
-- Axes are also effective against: crafting tables, wooden slabs (experimental), wooden stairs, fences, wooden doors, ladders, signs, pumpkins, wooden pressure plates, jukeboxes, and noteblocks
+- Axes are also effective against: crafting tables, wooden slabs, wooden stairs, fences, wooden doors, ladders, signs, pumpkins, wooden pressure plates, jukeboxes, and noteblocks
 - Fences are placeable like normal and bounding box was minimized when appropriate
 - Slabs can now be placed to create double slabs like modern
 - Stairs drop themselves